csrc-sdsu/mole/README.md

 #### macOS Systems

-Install [Homebrew][homebrew] if you don't have it already, then run:
+Install [Homebrew](https://brew.sh/) if you don't have it already, then run:

 ```bash
 # Install all required packages